-Avid fishermen have this innate ability that tells them which lures to use for different types of fish.
-Let me tell you, this isn’t a skill your run-of-the-mill recreational fisherman has.
-I’m not a great fisherman, but I’ve always been of the mind that the pink sparkly slightly slimy wormy-type lures are the only ones fish like.
+Avid fishermen have an innate ability that tells them which lures to use for different types of fish.
+Let me tell you, this isn’t a skill a run-of-the-mill recreational fisherman has.
+I’m not a great fisherman, but I’ve always been of the mind that the pink sparkly, slightly slimy, wormy-type lures are the only ones fish like.

 Each one is specifically designed to catch a different type of fish.

 If you’re fishing for “the big one…”